wildfly-extras/creaper/CONTRIBUTING.md

 the JBoss.org Maven repository, so it's recommended to [configure Maven to use the JBoss Repository](https://developer.jboss.org/wiki/MavenGettingStarted-Developers).

-For testing, the Surefire plugin is used and the tests that need a running application server use Arquillian.
+For testing, the Surefire Maven plugin is used and the tests that need a running application server use Arquillian.
 This means that it's enough to run `mvn test` to execute all the tests.
 There are some tests that take a long time to execute, so these are not executed by default.
 To execute them, activate the `slow-tests` profile by running `mvn test -Pslow-tests`.